 OTP pages provide the additional space (2K-Byte x 10) to store important data or security information that can be locked to prevent further modification in the field.
 These OTP pages are in an erased state set in the factory, and can only be programmed (change data from "1" to "0") until being locked by OTP-L bit in the Configuration/Status Register-2.
 OTP-E must be first set to "1" to enable the access to these OTP pages, then the program data must be loaded into the main Data Buffer using any "Program Data Load" commands.
 The "Program Execute" command followed by a specific OTP Page Address is used to initiate the data transfer from the Data Buffer to the OTP page.
-When ECC is enabled, ECC calculation will be performed during "Program Execute", and the ECC information will be stored into the 64-Byte spare area.

-Once the OTP pages are correctly programmed.
-OTP-L bit can be used to permanently lock these pages so that no further modification is possible.
+Once the OTP pages are correctly programmed, OTP-L bit can be used to permanently lock these pages so that no further modification is possible.
 While still in the "OTP Access Mode" (OTP-E=1), user needs to set OTP-L bit in the Configuration/Status Register-2 to "1", and issue a "Program Execute" command(Page address is "don't care").
 After the device finishes the OTP lock setting (BUSY=0), the user can set OTP-E to "0" to return to the main memory array operation.